ACT Raising Safe Kids

 In this video, the Arizona Attorney General's Outreach Division explains the program and the positive results it has brought to their families.

-For information on how to schedule GGC, contact Carrie for Allen, Auglaize, or Hardin Counties or Tabbie at in Union County.
+For information on how to schedule GGC, contact Portia at for Allen, Auglaize, or Hardin Counties or Tabbie at in Union County.

 Mental Health First Aid